nathanstitt/react-braintree-fields/README.md

   * onValidityChange
   * onCardTypeChange - accepted on any field, but will only be called by type="number"
   * placeholder - A string to that will be displayed in the input while it's empty

+Fields also have "focus" and "clear" methods.
+These may be called by obtaining a reference to the field.